-- Permanent independent smoke and carbon monoxide sensors. - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding: - FIRE: The alarm/voice pattern is three long alarm beeps followed by the verbal warning message "FIRE!
+- Independent smoke and carbon monoxide sensors. - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding: - o FIRE: The alarm/voice pattern is three long alarm beeps followed by the verbal warning message "FIRE!
 FIRE!".
 This pattern is repeated until the smoke is eliminated.
-The red LED light will flash while in alarm/voice mode. - CARBON MONOXIDE: The alarm/voice pattern is four short alarm beeps followed by the verbal warning message "WARNING!
+The red LED light will flash while in alarm/voice mode. - o CARBON MONOXIDE: The alarm/voice pattern is four short alarm beeps followed by the verbal warning message "WARNING!
 CARBON MONOXIDE!".
 After four minutes the alarm/voice pattern will sound once every minute until the unit is reset, or the CO eliminated.
-The red LED light will flash while in alarm/voice mode. - LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY".
-This cycle will occur once - every minute for the first hour.
+The red LED light will flash while in alarm/voice mode. - o LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY".
+This cycle will occur once every minute for the first hour.
 After the first hour the red LED light will continue to flash every minute accompanied by the "chirp" only sound.
 The voice message "LOW BATTERY" will sound once every fifteen minutes during the "chirp" only cycle.
-This will continue for at least seven days. - One "chirp" every 30 seconds is an indication that the alarm is malfunctioning.
-If this occurs call the Consumer Hotline at 1-800-880-6788. - After seven (7) years of cumulative power up, this unit will "chirp" twice every 30 seconds.
-This is an "operational end of life" feature which will indicate that it is time to replace the alarm.
+This will continue for at least seven days. - Voice Message System that alerts user to the following conditions: - o System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode. - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled. - System announces "CAUTION, CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - o System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - One "chirp" every 30 seconds is an indication that the alarm is malfunctioning.
+If this occurs call the Consumer Hotline at 1-800-880-6788.